pauljeter/pauljeter-astro/src/content/blog/bootstrap-3-tips-and-tricks-you-still-might-not-know.md

 .visible-*-inline-block {}
 ```

-Extend the Class, Don’t Override It
+Extend the Class, Don't Override It
 I often see front-end code where developers completely override Bootstrap styles to customize buttons and other elements rather than extending the existing classes.
 This gets messy real fast.
-It’s much easier to maintain if you just extend the existing classes.
-For example, let’s make a completely flat and yellow button called .btn-yellow to demo the principle.
+It's much easier to maintain if you just extend the existing classes.
+For example, let's make a completely flat and yellow button called .btn-yellow to demo the principle.

 Heads Up!
 Using a color as a class name is probably a bad idea and can make maintaining your CSS harder than it needs to be.
 The example does it, but you should do something like btn-custom-name.